Let me begin with a little story.

 I thought we should split the deal like this: you take 25% and I take the rest.
 We had agreed that whoever was responsible for the deal closing would take most of the fee.

 Those aren’t points you make in an e-mail.
 Trust me, I made that mistake before and it cost me.
 Early on in my career, I proposed fee splits over e-mail and nearly every time it was either a bad move or one that would have had a more positive end result if I had done it in person.

 Always meet with your partner(s) face to face.
 Make the process human.
 Be considerate.

 Again, important business decisions ought to be made in person.
 If that’s not possible, then over the phone.

 When you speak to someone in person, there are more than just words that comes across, including body language, tone and inflection.
 You can accent a word or phrase by raising your voice, making a face or gesticulating.
 There’s an infinite number of ways you can calibrate the delivery of words.
 E-mail doesn’t communicate emotions or sentiments the same way.
-And it’s very easy to interpret or misinterpret a sentence.
+And it’s very easy to misinterpret a sentence.
 Sometimes with dangerous consequences.

 Discuss compensation early on

 Compensation structures should be addressed as soon as possible.
 You and your partner(s) want to know how a success fee will be split before a deal reaches closing stage.